ICE is using no-bid contracts, boosting big firms, to get more detention beds

 The Leavenworth area's politics might have been expected to help CoreCivic.
 Trump carried its county by more than 20 percentage points in each of his three campaigns for president.

 But skeptical city officials argue that CoreCivic needs a special use permit to reopen its facility.
 CoreCivic disagrees, saying that it doesn't because it never abandoned the facility and that the permitting process would take too long.
-Leavenworth sued the company to force it to get one, and a state-court judge last week issued an order requiring it.
+Leavenworth sued the company to force it to get one, and a state-court judge issued an order requiring it earlier this month.

 An attorney for the city, Joe Hatley, said the legal fight indicates how much ill will CoreCivic generated when it held criminal suspects there for trials in federal court for the U.S. Marshals Service.

-Note: This story has been corrected to show the judge's order requiring a permit for the Leavenworth facility was earlier this month, not last week.